mjpritchard/test-decap-help/content/docs/short-term-project-storage/faqs-storage.md

 title: New storage FAQs and issues
 ---

-{{<alert type="info">}}This article was originally written in 2018/19 to introdice new forms of storage which were brought into produciton at that stage.
+{{<alert type="info">}}This article was originally written in 2018/19 to introduce new forms of storage which were brought into production at that stage.
 Some of the information and terminology is now out of date, pending further review of JASMIN documentation.{{</alert>}}

 Workflows with some of the issues highlighted below will have a knock on effect for other users, so please take the time to check and change your code